SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 For these reasons it makes sense to store volatile data, such as token enhancing functionality, on an external resource.
 Such an external resource can be either centralized, such as a cloud provider or private server, or decentralized such as the interplanetary filesystem.

-#### Authenticity

-If the ScriptURI points to a hash, such as with IPFS, the client (wallet) should assume it authentic, if the hash matches.
-However, if ScriptURI points to a dynamically downloaded location, the client must verify the signature of the script in the method described ERC xxxx, and warn user against executing the script.

 Since using centralized storage for a decentralized functionality goes against the ethos of web3, this ERC handle this this by allowing the token provider to store multiple URIs to the script on-chain.
 The URIs might point to either multiple centralized storage providers or fully decentralized ones, e.g. the IPFS, another blockchain or even on Ethereum itself.
 It could also be a mix of centralized and decentralized locations.

 While this ERC does not dictate the format of the stored script, it should be noted that the script itself could contain pointers to multiple other scripts and data sources.
 Hence this allows for advanced and rich expansion of tokens.

+#### Authenticity

+For validation of authenticity we consider two different cases:

+1. The `scriptURI` points to decentralized immutable locations *or* the location itself contains information that can validate the authenticity of the script.
+For example, if the URI points to a location on a blockchain or if the latter part of the URI is a hash digest of the resource it points to, such as with IPFS.
+In the first situation the client (wallet) should assume it is authentic.
+In the latter, it case, the client must also validate that the hash describing the location also matches the hash of the script, though.

+2. If the `scriptURI` points to a dynamic location, the client must verify that the script downloaded has actually been issued by the same entity, which issued the token it is enhancing.
+The client must also warn the user against execution if this is not the case.
+However, this scenario is not covered by this ERC, but is handled by ERC 5XX1.

 #### Script updates
 Besides issues of script location, another issue is how the script can be updated in a manner where the caller can be sure it is authentic.
-In this ERC we solve this issue by allowing the issuer to sign and update, on-chain, a scriptURI signing key which can be used to authenticate the script pointed to by the on-chain URI *without* requiring interaction with the smart contract.
+We solve this issue by allowing the issuer to update the `scriptURI` on-chain, when the URI points to an immutable location or the URI itself contains info for script validation.
-This approach has multiple advantages:
-1. It allows for off-chain updates of the script (as long as the URI does not change), in a way that can be verified by anyone off-chain.
-2. It provides a key management functionality, where the smart contract signing key is not required to make updates to the script or its resources.
-This in turn, provides a key rolling mechanism and implicitly a revocation mechanism in case the script-signing key ever gets compromised.

-It is worth noting that if IPFS is used as URI, then updating the script will also result in an updated URI.
-This requires interaction with the smart contract.
-However, this can be done without requiring usage of the smart contract signing key, using a public interface method that allows anyone to update the URIs, but _only_ if they sign the parameters (i.e. new URIs) using the scriptURI signing key.
-This ensures that even if IPFS is used and URIs need to be updated every time the script is updates, we can still get the key management advantages of using a script signing key.
+This ensures that the script can be changed, even in cases where the URI points to a location based on the hash digest of the script (which is the case if it is stored on the IPFS).
+If instead the `scriptURI` points to a mutable location, it can be updated without on-chain interaction, as described in ERC 5XX1.

 #### Overview

-With the discussion above in mind we outline the solution proposed by the ERC.
+With the discussion above in mind we outline the solution proposed by this ERC.
 For this purpose we consider the following variables:
 - `SCPrivKey`: The private signing key controlling a smart contract implementing this ERC, which is associated with the tokens issued.
-- `scriptPrivKey`: A private signing key which is used to sign the script issued by the smart contract owner/token provider along with the scriptURI.
-- `scriptKeyAddr`: The address of the public key associated with `scriptPrivKey`, which is used to verify signatures signed with `scriptPrivKey`.
 - `script`: The script supplying additional functionality to the tokens.
-- `sigScript`: The signature on `script` after signing it with `scriptPrivKey`.

-With these variables in mind we can describe the life cycle of tokens script functionality.
+With these variables in mind we can describe the life cycle of the `scriptURI` functionality:
 - Issuance
-1. The token issuer issues the tokens and a smart contract implementing this ERC, with the controlling key for the smart contract being `SCPrivKey`.
+1. The token issuer issues the tokens and a smart contract implementing this ERC, with the controlling signing key for the smart contract being `SCPrivKey`.
-2. The token issuer samples a `scriptPrivKey` and associated `scriptKeyAddr`.
-They then sign `script`, to get a signature `sigScript` and stores both at one or more URIs, which are consolidated to a scriptURI.
-3. The token issuer calls `setVerificationKey(scriptKeyAddr)` on the smart contract to set the initial scriptURI signing key.
-4. The token issuer signs the scriptURI with the signing key `scriptPrivKey`.
-Denote the signature `sigScriptURI`.
-4. The token issuer calls `setScriptURI` with the scriptURI, along with `sigScriptURI`.
+2. The token issuer calls `setScriptURI` with the `scriptURI`.

-- Update script
-1. The token issuer signs a new script `script2` using `scriptPrivKey` to get a signature `sigScript2`.
-2. The token issuer updates `script` and `sigScript` at all its URI locations with `script2` and `sigScript2`.
-3. Replace `script` with `script2` and `sigScript` with `sigScript2`.

-- Update script signing key
-1. The token issuer samples a new script signing key pair denoted `scriptPrivKey2` for the private part and `scriptKeyAddr2` for the public part.
-2. The token issuer signs `script` using `scriptPrivKey2` to get `sigScript2` and then replaces `sigScript` with `sigScript2` at all its URI locations.
-3. The token issuer calls `setVerificationKey(scriptKeyAddr2)`.
-4. Replace `scriptPrivKey` with `scriptPrivKey2`, `scriptKeyAddr` with `scriptKeyAddr2` and `sigScript` with `sigScript2`.

-- Update script URI
+- Update `scriptURI`
-1. The token issuer moves `script` and `sigScript` from their current URI locations to all new relevant URI locations, and based on this constructs a new scriptURI structure.
+1. The token issuer store the desired `script` at all the new URI locations, and based on this, constructs a new `scriptURI` structure.
-2. The token issuer signs the new scriptURI structure with the signing key `scriptPrivKey`.
-Denote the signature `sigScriptURI2`.
-3. The token issuer calls `setScriptURI` with the new scriptURI structure, along with `signScriptURI2`.
+2. The token issuer calls `setScriptURI` with the new `scriptURI` structure.
-4. Replace `scriptPrivKey` with `scriptPrivKey2`.

 ### Specification